File Bankruptcy on SBA Loan: New Rules for 2023

 The Small Business Administration (SBA) does not have specific rules regarding bankruptcies.
 However, if you are a small business owner and have filed for bankruptcy, the SBA may have rules that could affect your ability to obtain loans or other forms of financial assistance from them in the future.

-Some of SBA Rules on Bankruptcies are given below.
+Some of the SBA Rules on Bankruptcies are given below.

 • if you are a small business owner and have filed for bankruptcy, the SBA may have rules that could affect your ability to obtain loans or other forms of financial assistance from them in the future.